Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 and were subsequently removed from the data set if their VEP did not produce three discernible peaks.
 VEP waveforms of included participants by time point are included in Figure 1E.
-97 infants provided usable VEP data at visit 1,
+97 infants provided usable VEP data at visit-1,
-130 infants provided usable VEP data at visit 2, and 131 infants provided usable VEP data at visit 3.
+130 infants provided usable VEP data at visit-2, and 131 infants provided usable VEP data at visit-3.
 For included participants,
 EEG data quality metrics are summarized in Table S6.
 T-tests for data quality metrics